gwald/yarmico2/README.md

 Made for Net Yaroze game jam 2022 http://netyaroze.com/Community/Net-Yaroze-Game-Jam-2022

+Tilestudio was used to create the .tsp files, which holds the art and generated the map: tilestudio.sourceforge.net

 Instructions:
 Get the green gems, shoot the bots, clear the room and win!